|See some problems that are slowing me down|

 You are also safer when you rely on studies performed by researchers with no stake in the result outcome – people can talk, so studies involving people are more likely to be accurate and carefully designed (meta-analyzed).

-Give more weight to studies that use activity-monitors to judge the value of a pain or arthritis treatment in pets than a crude subjective forms and take internet gossip with a grain of salt.
+I also suggest that you give more weight to studies that use activity-monitors to judge the value of a pain or arthritis treatment in pets than those that use more subjective methods.

 There is no significant difference between how you will react to an arthritis treatment and how your dog will.
 That is why my references link to human studies when no trustworthy or significant studies have been done yet in dogs.